baotram153/ASL-Detection/README.md

 # ASL Meeting Application

 ## Overview
-This is the Backend code for a Video Meeting Application, in which user can enable ASL (American Sign Language) Detection functionality (characters recognition from hand gestures).
+- This is the Backend code for a Video Meeting Application, in which user can enable ASL (American Sign Language) Detection functionality (characters recognition from hand gestures).
+- You can test the application at: https://aslmeeting.ticklab.site/

 ## Related Repositories
 - Frontend: https://github.com/baotram153/ASL-Detection-FE.git